 Supervisors for the Center for Autism and Brain Development: Geraldine Dawson, PhD; Nicole Heilbron, PhD; Jill Lorenzi Howard, PhD

 The Psychosocial Treatment Clinic at the Duke Child and Family Study Center serves children, adolescents, and families utilizing evidence-based practice.
 This rotation includes training in empirically supported treatments for children and adolescents primarily with anxiety and mood disorders, yet many patients have significant comorbidity.
 The rotation includes a weekly didactic seminar or case conference and all participants will receive live supervision and participate in the observation of their peers.
 Example didactics include CBT Case Formulation, Contextual Functional Analysis, CBT for childhood anxiety, CBT E/RP for OCD, CBT for Adolescent Depression, and Assessment and Treatment of School Refusal.

-The Psychosocial Treatment Clinic works in conjunction with the Psychopharmacology Clinic at the Duke Child and Family Study Center.
+Psychology interns work closely with child psychiatry fellows on this rotation.
 Seminars, case conferences and multidisciplinary treatment teams consist of psychology interns, clinical and school psychology practicum students, and child psychiatry fellows.
 Individual supervision is provided for all psychology interns and case conferences are utilized to provide maximize exposure to a diversity of ages, presenting problems, and treatment approaches.

-Supervisor(s) for the PTC Clinic and Rotation: Nicole Heilbron, PhD; David Goldston, PhD; Kyla Machell Blalock, PhD; Christian Mauro, PhD; Nancy Zucker, PhD
+Supervisor(s) for the PTC Clinic and Rotation: Nicole Heilbron, PhD; David Goldston, PhD; Kyla Machell Blalock, PhD; Adrienne Inscoe, PhD; Christian Mauro, PhD; Angela Tunno, PhD

 Family Studies Program & Clinic